 The Great Wall of China!
 We've actually never really thought about visiting it before but the idea came up when planning our trip to Australia.
 We found out that some flight options allowed us to stop and spend some hours in Beijing, which meant close to some sections of the Great Wall.
 We also found out that some tour agencies were specialized in layover tours, making it easier for people.
 Therefore, it was decided: we'd go for one of these flight options and would make the most out of our layover on Chinese territory!

 China has over 3.000 years of history which makes it really hard to experience it all in just a day!
 However, if you're lucky to stop in Beijing for a few hours, take the opportunity to get a glimpse of the country!
-In this post, we give you all the details of how our 12 hours in China looked like.
+In this post, we give you all you need to enjoy your layover in China.

 GO THROUGH A TOUR AGENCY OR DO IT YOURSELF?

-As previously said, we chose the easy way and booked a tour through a tour agency.
+So as we had limited time during our layover, we decided to go through a layover tour agency.
 We thought it was the best option and we absolutely don't regret it!
 After a flight of almost 12 hours, we were exhausted and wouldn't have had the patience to deal with all the logistics required.
 Don't forget that most Chinese people do not speak English fluently and that most signs are written in Mandarin.

 However, if you feel adventurous, it is possible to reach the Mutianyu Section of the Great Wall by cab (price is around 250 CNY (37 USD)); if so, we've made it easy for you, just show this message to a taxi driver: 请带我去慕田峪长城景区 (which means: "Please take me to Mutianyu Great Wall Scenic Area").